-Design information can be found on the SD card that ships with board under the documents/hardware directory when connected using the USB cable.
+Design documentation can be found on the eMMC of the board under the documents/hardware directory when connected using the USB cable.
 Provided there is:

 - Schematic in PDF

 - Schematic in OrCAD (Cadence Design Entry CIS 16.3)

 - PCB Gerber

 - PCB Layout File (Allegro)

 - Bill of Material

 - System Reference Manual (This document).